Update: Paid Family Leave

-Parental leave for eligible employees and faculty members is available under the Family and Medical Leave Act (FMLA).
+Job-protected, unpaid, parental leave is provided to eligible employees and faculty under the Family and Medical Leave Act (FMLA).
 Under this Act, “a mother can use 12 weeks of FMLA leave for the birth of a child, for prenatal care and incapacity related to pregnancy, and for her own serious health condition following the birth of a child.
 A father can use FMLA leave for the birth of a child and to care for his spouse who is incapacitated (due to pregnancy or child birth).”
 (DOL on FMLA)

 To be eligible, “an employee must (1) work for a covered employer, (2) work 1,250 hours during the 12 months prior to the start of leave, (3) work at a location where 50 or more employees work at that location or within 75 miles of it, and (4) have worked for the employer for 12 months.”
 (DOL on FMLA)